dyaghas/to-do-app/README.md

 ![image](https://user-images.githubusercontent.com/56042071/183947611-13de8b19-6184-47e2-9620-c8ba8e580519.png)
 ![image](https://user-images.githubusercontent.com/56042071/183948277-248f3a0e-4790-45af-9286-9441d181eab0.png)

-## To-do
+### To-do

-The application consists of an activity where it is possible to save small texts accompanied by a date, creating to-dos that will stay connected to the specific user that is logged in at the moment.
+The application consists of an activity where it is possible to save small texts accompanied by a date, creating to-dos that will stay connected to the specific user.
+Those to-dos can be removed when they are no longer needed.

 ![image](https://user-images.githubusercontent.com/56042071/183957161-ffda7b59-d9f3-4bc7-8e62-894c20e07c78.png)
 ![image](https://user-images.githubusercontent.com/56042071/183956834-bc3adf87-6a4b-4cfd-89c3-761e93f5ce6d.png)